odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Requirements

-* PHP 7.4 or PHP 8+
+* PHP 8
-* Composer (only for development)
+* Composer

 ## Introduction

-Slim Framework is a great microframework for web applications, RESTful API's and websites.

-Our aim is to create a RESTful API with routing, business logic and database operations.

-Standards like [PSR](https://www.php-fig.org/psr/) and best practices are very important and integrated part of this tutorial.
+Welcome to this Slim 4 Tutorial!

+In this guide, we will explore the fundamentals of Slim 4, a lightweight and powerful PHP micro-framework for building efficient and scalable web applications and RESTful APIs.

 ## Installation

+To set up your Slim 4 project, follow these steps:

-Create a new project directory and run this command to install the Slim 4 core components:
+Create a new project directory.

+Install the Slim main package using Composer:

 ```
-composer require slim/slim:"4.*"
+composer require slim/slim
 ```

-Since Slim 4 the most implementations are decoupled from the App core.
+Slim 4 has decoupled most implementations from the App core.

+Next, we need packages to manage HTTP requests and responses within the application.
-The Nyholm PSR-7 package is a super strict implementation of PSR-7 that is blazing fast.
+The Nyholm PSR-7 packages offer the fastest and strictest implementation of the PSR-7 standard for HTTP messages.

-To install the needed PSR-7 implementations, run:
+Install the packages, run:

 ```
 composer require nyholm/psr7